The file server in the closet behind the front office ran nine years without a complaint. This morning it won't boot.

-FEMA's often-cited numbers say 40% of small businesses never reopen after a disaster, and another 25% close within a year.
+That's what data loss actually looks like in a shop: not an abstract IT problem, but a floor full of people standing around while ship dates slip and a customer starts asking questions.
+The numbers behind it are ugly.
+FEMA figures cited by the Insurance Information Institute say 40% of businesses never reopen after a disaster, and another 25% close within a year.
 Most of them weren't killed by the fire or the crash itself.
 They were killed by not being able to get back up.

-Here's the good news: data backup and disaster recovery that actually works doesn't require an IT department or an enterprise budget.
-Below is the plain-English plan we use with shops around Parkesburg and across Chester and Lancaster County — small manufacturers with 5 to 25 computers and zero patience for downtime.
+The good news: backup and disaster recovery that works doesn't require an IT department or an enterprise budget.
+What follows is the plain-English backup and recovery plan we use with shops around Parkesburg and across Chester and Lancaster County.
+It's built for small manufacturers with 5 to 25 computers and zero patience for downtime.

 In a manufacturing business, data isn't paperwork.
 It's throughput.

-Lose any of it — a failed drive, ransomware, a deleted folder, a lightning strike — and you're not "down a computer."
+Lose any of it to a failed drive, a ransomware hit, a deleted folder, or a lightning strike, and you're not "down a computer."
 You're not quoting, not cutting, and not shipping.

 So here's the plan.

-A Simple Backup and Recovery Plan for Your Shop
+A Backup and Disaster Recovery Plan Sized for a Small Shop

 1. Follow the 3-2-1 backup rule

-For the machine running your ERP and file shares, use image-based backup — a snapshot of the entire server, settings and databases included.
+For the machine running your ERP and file shares, copying files isn't enough.
+Use image-based backup: a snapshot of the entire server, settings and databases included.
 When the hardware dies, you restore the whole thing to new hardware (or a temporary virtual machine) in hours, instead of spending a week reinstalling software and hunting for license keys.

 That's the difference between a bad morning and a bad month.

 Manual backups fail because people are busy running a shop.
-Automate the schedule and let the software alert you when a backup fails — don't wait to find out the hard way.
+Automate the schedule and let the software alert someone when a job fails, because "the backups stopped working in March" is a sentence you want to hear in March, not after the crash.

 One thing generic advice always misses: if your shop runs a second or third shift, a backup that finishes at 6 pm misses everything those shifts produce.
-Data changes around the clock in a manufacturing business, so back it up accordingly — frequent snapshots for the ERP and active job files, and at minimum nightly for everything else.
+Data changes around the clock in a manufacturing business, so protect it accordingly: frequent snapshots for the ERP database and active job files, nightly at minimum for everything else.
+It's also why our own monitoring runs 24/7 instead of banker's hours.

 4. Keep old versions, not just last night's copy